chroma-core/docs/docs/embeddings/roboflow-api.md

 roboflow_ef = RoboflowEmbeddingFunction(api_key=API_KEY)
 ```

-Or else you can set it as an environment variable:
+Alternatively, you can set your API key as an environment variable:

 ```bash
 export ROBOFLOW_API_KEY=YOUR_API_KEY
 ```

-Then, you can create the `RoboflowEmbeddingFunction` without passing the API key:
+Then, you can create the `RoboflowEmbeddingFunction` without passing an API key directly:

 ```python
 from chromadb.utils.embedding_functions import RoboflowEmbeddingFunction